-I love both Moscows!
-The Russian capital and the project management prioritization technique.
-The latter is more correctly spelled MoSCoW and is an acronym for Must have, Should have, Could have, and Won't have.
-You can apply MoSCoW to any list but let's apply it a list of Sitecore to Salesforce CRM integration needs.
+MoSCoW is a project management prioritization technique that is an acronym for Must have, Should have, Could have, and Won't have.
+You can apply MoSCoW to any list but let's apply it to a list of Sitecore to Salesforce CRM integration needs.

 Like any project, integrations are subject to time, cost, and scope constraints.
 Since scope (or features) is the very reason for starting the project, it is important to define these first.
 Of course, you have unique requirements so I'd suggest you copy the needs list below and have fun applying your own MoSCoW assignments.